 The Trusted Coach

 It’s midnight and I’m trying to log on to a website using dial-up!
 Have you ever used dial-up to access the internet?
 It sucks!
 I was 31 years old living at home (still hate admitting that).
 My parents lived in rural Connecticut and it was taking forever to get on to this site, not to mention that thousands of other people were trying to log on at exactly the same time.
 I needed to access the site to see if my name was on the list.
 If it was, I had passed the NY Bar.
 Finally, I’m connected.
 I slowly scroll down, it’s really nerve-wracking.
 I’m hoping my name is there!
 I’m hoping I don’t lose my internet connection before I can see if it’s there!
 Finally, the letter ‘L’.
-Linson, Lipman, Littles, No Lipton.
+Linson, Linton, Littles, No Lipton.
 I double check, still no Lipton.
 I failed.

 It was close to one in the morning at that point and my parents were fast asleep.
 I walk up to my room.
 There are basketball and tennis trophies from summer camps sitting on a bookshelf I made in shop class in 8th grade.
+I ask myself, 'what am I going to do with my life'?

 Exactly 30 days after I had received those results, I was in Seattle and I never looked back.
 It was the best decision I ever made.
 That one decision, led to the most incredible things.
 But most importantly, it created a fundamental change in how I looked at my future – that if I took action, I was in control and could dictate what was best for me and how I could set myself up to thrive.
 It still took many years until I found my true calling, but every step led me closer and were all decisions I decided to make.